rodrigo-carrillo/MedVox_LatAm/README.md

 ## Conclusions:
 The Whisper Large v3 model demonstrated good performance in transcribing videos depicting medical consultations in Spanish from Latin America.
 A fine-tuned version of Whisper Large v3 significantly enhanced the validation metrics compared to human transcriptions.
+Our mode, MedVox LatAm outperformed both open-source and close-source models.